ocaml-multicore/ocaml5-tutorial/README.md

 The left recursive call does more work than the right branch.
 We shall get to 2x speedup eventually.
 First, we need to take a detour.

-## Inter-domain communication
+## Inter-Domain Communication

 `Domain.join` is a way to synchronize with the domain.
 OCaml 5 also provides other features for inter-domain communication.

-### DRF-SC guarantee
+### DRF-SC Guarantee

 OCaml has mutable reference cells and arrays.
 Can we share ref cells and arrays between multiple domains and access them in parallel?
 The answer is yes.
-But the value that may be returned by a read may not be the latest one written to that memory location due to the influence of compiler and hardware optimizations.
+But the value that a read returns may not be the latest one written to that memory location, due to the influence of compiler and hardware optimizations.
 The description of the exact value returned by such racy accesses is beyond the scope of the tutorial.
-For more information on this, you should refer to the [PLDI 2018 paper on "Bounding Data Races in Space and Time"](https://kcsrk.info/papers/pldi18-memory.pdf).
+For more information on this, refer to the [PLDI 2018 paper on "Bounding Data Races in Space and Time"](https://kcsrk.info/papers/pldi18-memory.pdf).

 OCaml reference cells and arrays are known as **non-atomic** data structures.
-Whenever two domains race to access a non-atomic memory location, and one of the access is a write, then we say that there is a **data race**.
-When your program does not have a data race, then the behaviours observed are **sequentially consistent** -- the observed behaviour can simply be understood as the interleaved execution of different domains.
+Whenever two domains race to access a non-atomic memory location, and one is a write access, then we say that there is a **data race**.
+When your program does not have a data race, then the behaviours observed are **sequentially consistent**.
+The observed behaviour can simply be understood as the interleaved execution of different domains.
 This guarantee is known as data-race-freedom sequential-consistency (DRF-SC).

 An important aspect of the OCaml 5 memory model is that, even if you program has data races, your program will not crash (memory safety).
-The recommendation for the OCaml user is that **avoid data races for ease of reasoning**.
+The recommendation for the OCaml user is to **avoid data races for ease of reasoning**.

 ### Atomics